abhishekabhay910/ICMS/Readme.txt

 How to run the Internal Complaint Management System (ICMS) Project
-1. Download the zip file
+1. Download the zip files

-2. Extract the file and copy cms folder
+2. Extract the file and copy all the extracted folders to "cms" folder

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)